Global Optimization with Parametric Function Approximation: Introduction

-Generally speaking, solving a global non-convex optimization is NP-hard and we need to rely on additional assumptions.
-Bayesian optimization (see e.g., \citet{frazier2018tutorial} for a review) assumes the objective function $f$ is drawn from a Gaussian process prior. \citet{srinivas2010gaussian} proposed the GP-UCB approach, which iteratively queries the argmax of an upper confidence bound of the current posterior belief, before updating the posterior belief using the new data point.
-However, Gaussian process relies on kernels, e.g., squared error kernel or Mat\'ern kernel, which suffers from the curse of dimensionality in high-dimensional tasks.
+Generally speaking, solving a global non-convex optimization is NP-hard \citep{jain2017non} and we need additional assumptions to efficiently proceed.
+Bayesian optimization usually assumes the objective function $f$ is drawn from a Gaussian process prior. \citet{srinivas2010gaussian} proposed the GP-UCB approach, which iteratively queries the argmax of an upper confidence bound of the current posterior belief, before updating the posterior belief using the new data point.
+However, Gaussian process relies on kernels, e.g., squared error kernel or Mat\'ern kernel, which suffer from the curse of dimensionality.
 A folklore rule-of-thumb is that GP-UCB becomes unwieldy when the dimension is larger than $10$.

-Another approach is to passively query $T$ data points uniformly at random, estimate $f$ by $\hat{f}$ using supervised learning, then return the maximizer of the plug-in estimator $\hat{x} =\argmax_{x \in \cX}\hat{f}(x)$.
+A naive approach is to passively query $T$ data points uniformly at random, estimate $f$ by $\hat{f}$ using supervised learning, then return the maximizer of the plug-in estimator $\hat{x} =\argmax_{x \in \cX}\hat{f}(x)$.
 This may side-step the curse-of-dimensionality depending on which supervised learning model we use.
-The drawback of this passive query model is that it doesn't take function structure into consideration and does not quickly ``zoom-in'' to the region of the space that is nearly optimal.
-In contrast, active query model allows the algorithm to iteratively interact with the function.
-At round $t$, the model collects information from all previous rounds $1,...,t-1$ and decide where to query next.
+The drawback of this passive query model is that it does not consider the structure of the function nor does it quickly ``zoom-in'' to the region of the space that is nearly optimal.
+In contrast, an active query model allows the algorithm to iteratively interact with the function.
+At round $t$, the model collects information from all previous rounds $1,...,t-1$ and decides where to query next.

-In this paper, we develop an algorithm that allows Bayesian optimization-style active queries to work for general supervised learning-based function approximation.
-We assume that the supervised learning model $f_w:\cX \rightarrow \R$ is differentiable w.r.t. its $d$-dimensional parameter vector $w\in \cW\subset \R^d$ and that the function class $\cF=\{f_w | w\in\cW\}$ is flexible enough such that the true objective function $f = f_{w^*}$ for some $w^*\in\cW$, i.e., $\cF$ is \emph{realizable}.
+\textbf{GO-UCB Algorithm.} In this paper, we develop an algorithm that allows Bayesian optimization-style active queries to work for general supervised learning-based function approximation.
+We assume that the supervised learning model $f_w:\cX \rightarrow \R$ is differentiable w.r.t. its $d_w$-dimensional parameter vector $w\in \cW\subset \R^{d_w}$ and that the function class $\cF=\{f_w | w\in\cW\}$ is flexible enough such that the true objective function $f = f_{w^*}$ for some $w^*\in\cW$, i.e., $\cF$ is \emph{realizable}.
 Our algorithm --- \emph{Global Optimization via Upper Confidence Bound} (GO-UCB) --- has two phases:

-\fbox{\parbox{0.9\columnwidth}{The \textit{GO-UCB} Framework:
+\fbox{\parbox{0.97\columnwidth}{The \textit{GO-UCB} Framework: